hacxyk/hacxyk-lab/challenge2/README.md

 ## Lab Scenario

 - AMP is still being used as collateral in Cream Finance
-- Cream Finance has pver 400M AMP in the crAMP pool
+- Cream Finance has over 400M AMP in the crAMP pool

 ## Goal
 - Find a flashloan to borrow collateral and use it to borrow AMP